EaglerPorts/betaProxy/README.md

   - `experimental_auto_detect_pvn`: Decides whether the proxy should enable the experiemental auto pvn detection.
   - `experimental_ip_forwarding`: Decides whether the proxy should enable the experiemental proxy-protocol based ip forwarding.

-> [!TIP]
+> [!NOTE]
->.It is recommended to use the default timeout of 15 seconds
+> It is recommended to use the default timeout of 15 seconds

 # Server PVN